US natgas down 3% to one-week low on record output, rise in Canada exports

-May 23 (Reuters) - U.S. natural gas futures fell about 3% to a one-week low on Tuesday with U.S. output on track to hit a monthly record high and as exports from Canada increase as some producers in Alberta return to the wellpad after wildfires.
+May 23 (Reuters) - U.S. natural gas futures fell about 3% to a one-week low on Tuesday with U.S. output on track to hit a monthly record high and as exports from Canada increase with the return to the wellpad of some producers in Alberta after wildfires.

 That price decline came despite forecasts for a little more U.S. gas demand over the next two weeks than previously expected and as U.S. power generators burn more gas to produce electricity due to low wind power, especially in Texas.